By: Robert Avsec, Executive Fire Officer

 Across America we are once again seeing and hearing people sending their thoughts and prayers to those impacted by the fires raging across many areas of California and to those brave men doing their best to contain them.
 But, as with the growing victim total from gun violence in the U.S., thoughts and prayers are not the answer.

 I’m in eastern USA firefighter by education training and experience, and as such, I’m also predominantly a structural firefighter.
 Those experiences I have had with wildland fires—more commonly known in this part of the country (particularly Virginia and West Virginia) as brush or woods fires—is limited to mostly broom straw fields or pine forests.
 In my neck of the woods, a 10-acre woods fire was usually a once every couple of years event, and a big deal that required people and equipment at levels we were not familiar with.

-I am, however, a life-long student of the fire service and fire science and I’ve heard and read enough to know that climate change is real.
+I am, however, a life-long student of the fire service and fire science, have done research into carbon offset for airlines and I’ve heard and read enough to know that climate change is real.
 And it’s been accelerated by humans, particularly since the dawn of the industrial revolution.
 Climate change is having multiple adverse effects on the only planet we have as a home.
 Receding polar ice caps, rising ocean levels, more powerful—and more frequent–storms coming in from the oceans and originating on land are just some of the clear signs that our planet’s climate is rapidly changing and not for the better.